 A couple of things to watch for: when thrown on the ground, this cup does leak.
 And if your kid is known to chew silicone, you’ll have to toss this cup once the seal has been damaged from chewing.

 The last stop between 360 cups and drinking from real cups are trainer cups for older kids.

 The only thing to watch for is your kiddo playing with the insert.
-Mine (Melissa) tries to take it out and put it in “all by myself,” which can cause a little mess if not careful.
+If she tries to take it out and put it in “all by myself,” it can cause a little mess if not careful.

 Thanks for reading and good luck in sippy land!